Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Lions stats and trends

-- Detroit has played 14 games, with nine wins against the spread.
+- Detroit has nine wins against the spread in 14 games this year.

-- The Lions have an ATS record of 7-2 in their nine games as an underdog of 7 points or more this season.
+- The Lions have an against the spread record of 7-2 in their nine games as an underdog of 6.5 points or more this season.

-- Detroit's games this season have hit the over in 35.7% of its opportunities (five times in 14 games with a set point total).
+- Detroit has hit the over in 35.7% of its opportunities this season (five times over 14 games with a set point total).

 - Detroit is 3-0 against the spread and 2-1 overall in games when it scores more than 27.4 points.

-- This season the Lions have turned the ball over 19 times, three more than the Falcons' takeaways (16).
+- This year the Lions have turned the ball over 19 times, three more than the Falcons' takeaways (16).

 Home and road insights

-- At home this year, Atlanta has one win against the spread and is 1-5 overall.

-- In six home games this season, Atlanta has gone over the total twice.
+- This year, in six home games, Atlanta has hit the over twice.

-- The average point total in Falcons home games this season is 47.6 points, 5.6 more than this outing's over/under (42).
+- The average point total in Falcons home games this season is 47.6 points, 5.6 more than this contest's over/under (42).

 - Detroit is 4-3 against the spread, and 0-6-1 overall, on the road.

-- This year, in seven away games, Detroit has gone over the total twice.
+- In seven road games this year, Detroit has hit the over twice.

 Powered by Data Skrive.